Q: Can I visit the College of Law?

 Q: What is your job placement rate?

 A: The employment rate for the University Nebraska College of Law is consistently above the national average.
-For the Class of 2012, 92% of graduates reported employment, were enrolled in a full-time degree program, or were not seeking employment.
-Please visit Career Services for more specific information regarding placement statistics.
+For the Class of 2014, 87.1% of graduates reported employment in JD-preferred or JD-required positions.
+Please visit Career Development for more specific information regarding placement statistics.

 Q: Can I contact a current student?